ajh123/Sams-Bits/README.md

 # Sam's Transport Bits

+*formally Sam's Bits*

-**Sam's Bits**, the Minecraft mod designed to element transportation add add random other things.
+**Sam's Transport Bits**, the Minecraft mod designed for transportation and other random things.

 *While the mod was originally created for personal use, it is publicly available, and more features are planned for future updates.*
 *Stay tuned as this mod continues to grow with more unique integrations and utilities!*

+## Current features

+### Road creation system

+Place Road Nodes on the ground where you have roads.

+Interact a Road Node with a Road Connector to begin linking, interact another Road Node to finish linking.

+Destroy Road Nodes to unlink.

+Interact and sneak on a Road Node to get information of the node.

+### Export to Open Street Map (OSM)

+Use the command `/sams_transport osm_export <dimension>` to export the road network to an OSM XML file.

+Use your favourite OSM tools for rendering the OSM XML file.

-## Feaures
+## Upcoming features

 - [ ] : Vehicle systems **(In Progress)**
     - [ ] : Automated vehicles **(In Progress)**